 Medicinal Herbs in Ayurveda

 Unlike the Western pharmacological understanding of herbs based on their chemical constituents, Ayurveda approaches them through their energetic qualities.
-In addition to a herb’s energetic action (virya), herbs and plants are classified according to their taste (rasa) - sweet, bitter, sour, salty, pungent and astringent- post-digestive effect (vipaka), their action on the doshas, their affinity for the different bodily systems, and to other special properties (prabhava) they may exhibit.
+Besides their energetic action (virya), herbs and plants are classified according to their taste (rasa) – sweet, bitter, sour, salty, pungent and astringent – post-digestive effect (vipaka), their action on the doshas, their affinity for the different bodily systems, and to other special properties (prabhava) they may exhibit.

-Herbs can be taken separately to address specific health issues, but well balanced constitutional formulas are often more effective.
-Ayurvedic physicians usually prepare personalized herbal formulas in which herbs are combined cooperatively in a holistic and individualized manner and adjust them accordingly to their patient’s situation changes.
+Herbs can be taken separately to address specific health issues, but well-balanced constitutional formulas are often more effective.
+Ayurvedic physicians usually prepare personalized herbal formulas in which herbs are combined synergistically in a holistic and individualized manner and adjust them accordingly to their patient’s needs.